adfernandes/covid19/_includes/show.md

 Remember, testing for *SARS-CoV-2*{:.sc} is very sporadic.
 So the population counts are [_confounded_](https://en.wikipedia.org/wiki/Confounding) with both the availability of testing kits and strongly-regional policies about who gets tested at what time for what reason.
 So both "confirmed" and "deaths" counts are likely _vaslty understated_, with the death count being even more artificially low than the "confirmed" case count.

+This is **so** important that it's worth restating. **The lack of pervasive, systematic testing**, in the United States as well as elsewhere, make these numbers **erroneously optimistic**, and nobody knows if that optimisim is only a little-bit wrong or if it is **hugely** wrong.

 That's why testing, which is missing in much of the world, is so important.